Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Classify emotions/README.md

 ### First step: Create Data Base.

-It's necesarry to have a data base, and it's possible create it with the tool: [DataBaseCreatorHumanPosture.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Emotions%20Data%20Base%20Creator), this tool generate a .csv file in which is saved a matrix that containing 25 joints angles and the description of the emotion that is being represented: [Angry 1](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Emotions%20Data%20Base%20Creator/Emotions%20DataBase/Angry/Angry%201.csv) is a sample of the matrix created by the author with the tool.
+It's necessary to have a data base, and it's possible create it with the tool: [DataBaseCreatorHumanPosture.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Emotions%20Data%20Base%20Creator), this tool generate a .csv file in which is saved a matrix that containing 25 joints angles and the description of the emotion that is being represented: [Angry 1](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Emotions%20Data%20Base%20Creator/Emotions%20DataBase/Angry/Angry%201.csv) is a sample of the matrix created by the author with the tool.

 For the implementation of the system developed: [RecognitionOfEmotions.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Emotions%20Recognition) were created 40 .csv files of each category: [Happy, Sad, Angry, Surprised, Reflexive and Normal](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Emotions%20Data%20Base%20Creator/Emotions%20DataBase).